 With this in mind, the addition of Cocker Spaniel DNA often creates a dog with long ears and an altered face shape.
 So, if you want as close a copy as possible, choose a dog with Poodle and Retriever parents only.
 A miniature Golden Retriever weighs around twenty to fifty-five pounds compared with fifty-five to seventy-five pounds of the standard Golden.

 Miniature Golden Retriever temperament

 Outgoing and adaptable Miniature Golden Retrievers are easy to train.
-Although they don’t make good guard dogs as they are friendly to everyone, they will bark an alert when strangers approach the house.
+Although they don’t make good guard dogs, they will bark an alert when strangers approach the house.

 Miniature Golden Retriever exercise

 Unlike the Poodle that doesn’t shed, Golden Retrievers are notorious for dropping a lot of hair.
-Even though a Miniature Golden Retriever inherits some of it’s DNA from a Poodle parent, there is no guarantee that your dog will not shower you with fur.
+Even though Mini Golden Retrievers inherit some of its DNA from a Poodle parent, there is no guarantee that your dog will not shower you with fur.

 Miniature Golden Retriever highlights

 It’s easy to see why the Miniature Golden Retriever is becoming such a popular choice.
 The outstanding Golden Retriever personality packaged in a smaller animal is the perfect, compact family pet.

 Patient, kind, and playful, the combination of Poodle and Golden Retriever creates a dog that gets on well with children, is adaptable, easy to train, and loyal.
 If you love the Golden Retriever but don’t have room for one in your life, then the Miniature Golden Retriever could be the perfect dog for you.